-What am I going to be talking about?
-What am I an expert in?
+What are you going to be talking about?
+What are you an expert in?
 As entrepreneurs or professionals, most of us come to the table with something that we know a lot about or that we have a passion for and need to tell others about.
 Our industries can cover a wide array of topics that others are wanting to know about.
 Think of three categories that are all related to each other within your industry and try to keep your YouTube channel within those areas.

 Who is your audience?
 It’s really important to think about the people who will be watching.
 Typically, how old are they?
 Are most of them located in one geographical location?
 Are most of them married, single?
 Do they have children?
 Answering these questions ahead of time will help you get to know them, what questions they have, and what problems you can solve for them through your YouTube channel.
 If you already have an audience, let them know what you’re doing.
 For example, promote your YouTube channel with the other social platforms that you have.

 Make a list: The next thing that you want to do is create a list of several, like 50, different YouTube topics that you think would be interesting to your audience.
 Although, if you’re not quite sure what kind of YouTube topics your audience would be interested in, there are places to look.

 - 1. Check out answerthepublic.com This is an awesome tool that helps you identify the specific questions that people are asking when they do searches.
 All you have to do is enter a keyword or keyphrase.